man doing survey

 • Electrics (usually requiring further investigation by a qualified electrician)

-• Gas & Central Heating (usually requiring further investigation by a qualified GAS Safe engineer)
+• Gas & Central Heating (usually requiring further investigation by an accredited GAS Safe engineer)

-• Damp (can be linked to other defects such as the roof or many require further investigation by a damp specialist)
+• Damp (can be linked to other defects such as the roof or many require further, more invasive investigation by a damp specialist)

-Whilst detailed repair costs are not part of the RICS Level 2 Home Survey report or service, your surveyor may be able to advise as to general costs which it would be recommended you follow up by obtaining some quotes from local builders.
+Whilst detailed repair costs are not part of the RICS Level 2 Home Survey report or service, your surveyor may be able to advise as to general costs.
+However, it is recommended that you follow up by obtaining some quotes from local builders.

 Armed with all the above information we would strongly advise that you either ask the Vendor to undertake the repairs or renegotiate the under-offer price.